 - Under Programs and Features, select Uninstall a program.

 - Find and select the browser in question.
-You can either right-click and Uninstall or simply use the Uninstall button above.
+You can either right-click and Uninstall or simply use the Uninstall button.

 To do the same on your Mac, many suggest simply dragging Safari or any other browser into your dock’s trash bin.
 Edge, Firefox, and Chrome users might be able to solve the problem by doing so.

 For foundational apps like Safari, however, this may not flush out the problem entirely (and going about it the wrong way might break iOS).
 In this case, updating the browser might be a good fix.
-Often, you’ll find that your browser simply needs to be caught up to speed.
+You’ll often find that your browser needs to be caught up to speed.

 5. Scan for viruses and malware